Special and Named Printed Collections in the National Library of Scotland

 Shelf: PDL.75 (deposited collection) and PSNC.

 Although the majority of the photographs and photographically illustrated books are scattered throughout the collections of the Library, a separate shelf-mark was created for new accessions of photographic material in all formats in 1978.
 At present this contains c.
-200 separate items: positive silver prints (of all processes), photomechanical prints; waxed-paper, film and glass negatives; lantern slides, miscellaneous albums, and photographically illustrated books.
+400 separate items, dating from the 1840s onwards: positive silver prints (of all processes), photomechanical prints; waxed-paper, film and glass negatives; lantern slides, miscellaneous albums, and photographically illustrated books.
 The collection contains a total of c.
 10,000 photographic images and is augmented through donation and purchase, with an emphasis on Scottish material in general and on photographically-illustrated books.
 Important photographic items in the general collections are being gradually replaced at this location.
-The earliest item in the collection is a copy of William Henry Fox Talbot’s Sun Pictures in Scotland ([London], 1845), containing 23 salted-paper prints.
+The earliest item in the collection is a copy of William Henry Fox Talbotıs Sun Pictures in Scotland ([London], 1845), containing 23 salted-paper prints.

 PILKINGTON JACKSON COLLECTION